guangie88/tera-cli/ci/docker/README.md

     $ docker push burntsushi/cross:x86_64-unknown-linux-musl

-Of course, only I (BurntSushi) can push to that location.
+Of course, only I (guangie88) can push to that location.
 To make `cross` use a different location, then edit `Cross.toml` in the root of this repo to use a different image name for the desired target.